-Eating a low sodium, lower fat diet with plenty of fruits, vegetables, and fiber can actually reduce risks of chronic diseases.
-Most importantly, variety in your diet is important in meeting nutrient needs.
-In addition to eating plenty of fruits and vegetables follow these tips for healthy aging.
+A low sodium, low fat diet with plenty of fruits, vegetables, and fiber can reduce risks of chronic diseases.
+Most importantly, variety in your diet is essential in meeting nutrient needs.
+In addition to eating plenty of fruits and vegetables follow these 7 easy tips for healthy aging.

-The first tip for healthy aging may seem obvious, but one in every three older adults may not get enough fluids to stay healthy.
-Water is used in every cell of our body, making it essential to keep hydrated in order for everything to keep functioning correctly.
-Water also helps:
+One in every three older adults may not get enough fluids to stay healthy.
+Water is used in every cell of our body, making it crucial to keep hydrated in order for bodies to keep functioning correctly.
+Staying hydrated also helps:

-- To protect sensitive tissues such as your spinal chord
+- Protect sensitive tissues such as the spinal chord

 - Digestion through urination, sweating, and bowel movements

 Make a conscious effort to drink 6 – 8 cups of fluid a day.
 It’s best to drink water even when you’re not thirsty, especially when you are engaged in a physical activity.
 Always choose water over sugary beverages.
 If you can’t go without carbonation, try some of the new sugar-free sparking waters.

 Opt for more complex higher fiber carbohydrates such as:

 - Whole wheat breads, cereals, crackers, oatmeal and pasta